-Market Information and Transparency activities
+Market Information and Transparency Department activities

 The workload related to market information and transparency under REMIT continues to grow every year due to the growing number of records of transactions.
 In addition, REMIT data collection, data sharing and analysis is always at the tail end of market design changes in electricity and gas, but also in the field of EU financial market legislation, and has to follow any developments in this respect.
 ACER will also have to cooperate with the Northern Irish Utility Regulator under the Protocol on Northern Ireland and with Ofgem on the Agreement between the EU and UK following Brexit, with the Norwegian NRA NVE for the implementation of the registration of market participants and for data reporting once REMIT is incorporated into the EEA agreement and with the Energy Community on their implementation of REMIT.
-The additional human resources requested for 2022 and beyond can be financed through REMIT fees, also to cover additional consultancy in IT and data analysis.
+The additional human resources requested for 2023 and beyond can be financed through REMIT fees.
 The human resource needs for future years will inter alia depend on market developments and the potential growth of data collected as well as on the required REMIT information services expected by the Agency's stakeholders.

-Market Surveillance and Conduct Department's activities
+Market Surveillance and Conduct activities